Raghavmarwaha/health-and-fitness/Readme.md

   * Clone the repository
   * After cloning, you need to install the XAMPP server
   * After installing XAMPP server, you need to start the Apache and MySQL
-  * After thiis, go to localhost/navone.html
+  * After this, go to localhost/navone.html
   You can run the project now